GSA/cto-website/content/techradar/technologies/touchless-tools.md

   accessible building features.
 layout: technologies-single
 ---
+## B﻿ackground

-**Touchless Tools** provide an opportunity to reduce physical contact with many objects in our daily lives.
+Touchless Tools provide an opportunity to reduce physical contact with many objects in our daily lives.
 In addition to the obvious sanitary benefits, Touchless Tools present an opportunity for greener buildings and more accessible building features.

 ## Possible Applications at GSA

-At GSA Central Office, there are a few low-cost touchless technologies already in place such as motion sensing sink faucets and automatic doors.
+At GSA Central Office, there are low-cost touchless technologies already in place such as motion sensing sink faucets and automatic doors.
 Below are possible applications that could be further explored throughout the agency:

 ### FAS